 Brand switching is the opposite of brand loyalty.
 It means that clients stop buying from a company and choose another brand with similar products.

-Brand switching is always painful for companies since they know that they have a 60-70% probability to sell to their client while closing a deal with a prospective customer makes only 5-20%.
-So, we can infer that retaining customers and working on increasing customer loyalty decreases your chances to face the problem of clients who switch brands.
+Brand switching is always painful for companies since they know they have a 60-70% probability of selling a product to their client, while closing a deal with a prospective customer makes only 5-20%.
+We can infer that retaining customers and working on increasing customer loyalty decreases your chances of facing the problem of clients who switch brands.